rodaebel/instantlist/README.rst

 that these directories are on your PATH and following programs can be found:

 * Python 2.5.2+ (3.x is not supported!)
+* gaesynkit (will be automatically installed when using zc.buildout)

 Building and Running the Application